 Homeward Bound is largely self-funded, with each participant contributing towards the cost of travel and accommodation on the boat – as well as their own time.

-We are currently approaching a range of other funding sources to offset the $US31,000 per person cost of the program.
-The primary cost, in excess of the normal cost of a trip to Antarctica, is for the four programs that will be delivered on-board, the on-board faculty, materials and project management.
+We are currently approaching a range of other funding sources to offset the US$33,000 per person cost of the program.
+The primary cost, in excess of the normal cost of a trip to Antarctica, is for the four program streams that will be delivered on-board, the on-board faculty, materials and project management.

 We are incredibly grateful to the following corporate sponsors of Homeward Bound!